suve/LD25/README.md

   Controls whether debugging features are enabled.
   The default value is `false`.

+- `--donate`
+  Controls whether the "Donate" option appears in the main menu.
+  The default value is `true`.

 - `--fpc PATH`
   Use the Free Pascal Compiler located at `PATH`.
   The default is to use `fpc`.